 Eye exams are an important part of your overall health.
 The University of Chicago's Vision Service Plan offers two options: Base and Premier.
-Note: If you elect UCHP or HMO Illinois for your medical coverage, some vision benefits are provided as part of those plans; check with the plan for more information.

 Both vision plans provide:

 - Comprehensive coverage, including eye exams and discounts on eyewear. - A large network of contracting providers to choose from when vision care is needed.